 Types of websites that use DV certificates:

 Organization Validated (OV) certificates are authenticated with nine validation checks and are considered a mid-level business certificate.
 With OV certificates, CAs authenticate domain ownership similar to DV certificates.
+But when you look beyond the lock of an OV certificate you will find more details about the company that owns the website.

 What distinguishes OV from DV is the steps taken by CAs to authenticate that the business organization (ie. Inc., Corp, LLC, Ltd, Pty Ltd, etc.) affiliated with the certificate is valid and remains in good standing.